 Set in Istanbul's venerable Cerrahpaşa Hospital, PHASES OF MATTER follows living and inanimate residents of this teaching hospital, moving from the operating room to the morgue, between life and other states, the real and the virtual.

 The Hippocratic Oath requires doctors “to impart instruction to [their] own sons, the sons of [their] teacher, and to indentured pupils who have taken the physician’s oath, but to nobody else”.

-Phases of Matter attempts to emulate the way hospital workers see things while making their labor visible.
-The film begins from a recognizable starting point, an observational documentary set in a hospital.
-As the film progresses, it becomes more unpredictable, straddling the real and virtual, past and future, animate and inanimate forms.
+Phases of Matter begins from a recognizable starting point, an observational documentary set in a hospital.
+As the film progresses, it straddles the real and virtual, past and future, animate and inanimate forms.
 Erwin Strauss, a doctor and medical philosopher, writes: “The human gait is a continuously arrested falling”.
-The necessity of moving forward through change, unexpected and discontinuously, is what drives the film- emerging at poetic conclusions from scientific observations.
+Similarly, Phases of Matter moves forward unexpected and discontinuously - emerging at poetic conclusions from scientific observations.

 Deniz Tortum works in film and new media.
 His work has screened internationally, including at the Venice Film Festival, SxSW, Sheffield Doc/Fest, True/False and Dokufest.
 His last film Phases of Matter premiered at International Film Festival Rotterdam this year.
 He was recently featured in Filmmaker Magazine’s 25 New Faces of Independent Film.